 - automated cars: cars that communicate with mobile phones from IoT, optimizing real-time routes, promoting greater safety for the driver;

-- industrial sensors: deployment of sensors in industrial machines that make them smarter, able to manage their own tasks.
+- industrial sensors: deployment of sensors in industrial machines that make them smarter, capable of managing their own tasks;

 4 advantages of IoT devices